All applicants must have sought alternative funding prior to making their bursary application. Some of the main funding routes are:-

-This now covers the former ILA Scotland.
-Information on funding available for students studying part time can be found on the link above.
+Information on funding available for students studying part time can be found through the following link –

 If you are a member of a professional body you may find that grants or scholarships are available.

 There is a Service Level Agreement (SLA) between NHSGGC and University of the West of Scotland to help nurses and midwives in NHS Greater Glasgow and Clyde access accredited programmes / modules at the University of the West of Scotland (UWS).
 Further information available through the following link - http://www.staffnet.ggc.scot.nhs.uk/Partnerships/MHP/Specialist%20Services/Nursing/Pages/NHSGGCUWSSLA.aspx